colorizer/100-days-of-code/r1-log.md

 ### Day 24

 Today, I covered the best practices section. - Error handling, documentation(MkDocs, Doxygen, ford), command line arguments and interacting with system variables ...
 Also started with binary tree (read about it).

+### Day 25

+I've been looking at the performance aspect.
+Profilers, memory hierarchy and associated latencies, bandwidths, compiler options and so on!
+Should say that the course covers a wide range of tools indeed!

+### Day 26

+Today I learnt about the various I/O features available in Fortran (sequential, stream, direct, asynchronous and so on).
+Comparatively short.
+Will do more.